svensMPG/DetectWindows/README.md

 - setZero will center your point cloud to Xmin, Ymin, Zmin to avoid artifacts for data with large coordinates
 - downsample FLOAT-VALUE : will reduce the voxel size by a given amount.
 Valid values are between [0.02,1]

-[] are optional.
-If point clouds are very large, e.g. > 10M points, than it is a good idea to downsample the data so the program runs more stable and much faster.
+[argument] are optional.
+If point clouds are very large, e.g. > 10M points, it is a good idea to downsample the data so the program runs more stable and much faster.
 For large number of input points and large facades, you can quickly run out of memorey!

 ## License